C-C-Minetest-Server/trainblocks/README.md

 # trainblocks

 This mod adds advtrains-themed blocks.
-However, this mode can be used independently as a decoration block collection.
+However, this mod can be used independently as a decoration block collection.

 ![Screenshot showing all of the blocks in the mod](block_list.png)